Xeway/ERC/README.md

 event Created(uint256 id);
 ```

 Emitted when the writer has provided option issuance data successfully (and locked down the collateral to the contract).
-The given `id` identifies the particualr option issuance.
+The given `id` identifies the particular option issuance.

 #### `Bought`